Glutathione Deficiency and Correction

 How to Test for Glutathione Levels

-Glutathione direct measurement isn’t often used it can fluctuate throughout the day with morning being the lowest in general.
+Glutathione direct measurement isn't often used it can fluctuate throughout the day with morning being the lowest in general.
 We can understand your glutathione levels by looking at related factors.
 The easiest one to check is your GGT (gamma-glutamyl transferase) that is part of a routine liver profile.
-Even slight elevations (30-40) in GGT have been associated with an doubling of risk of mortality from whatever people die from.
+Even slight elevations (30-40) in GGT have been associated with a doubling of risk of mortality from whatever people die from.
 A GGT level of 40-50 us associated with a 20-fold increase in risk of diabetes.

 Another way to measure is to run an Oxidative Stress profile.
-Genova Diagnostics is a favorite source for this test.
+Genova Diagnostics (https://www.gdx.net/nutrition#additional-testing) is a favorite source for this test.
 I am not aware of similar profile by Quest or LabCorp at this time.
 We can run a Genova test for you with a California or Nevada address.
 You will have to call the lab to get a reference to a local doc to run this profile in other states.

 Tips To Increase Glutathione

 The first step would be to try to eliminate oxidative stressors in your environment and diet.
-It probably isn’t possible in a modern world to eliminate all of these factors but you can make a difference by watching out for the big risk items.
+It probably isn't possible in a modern world to eliminate all of these factors, but you can make a difference by watching out for the big risk items.

 Try to eat free-range and organic.
 Avoid harsh cleaners in your home.
-Filter your water if possible for drinking and for baths and showers too.
-You can add under sink and shower filters for a reasonable price if a whole-house filter isn’t possible for whatever reason.
+Filter your water if possible, for drinking and for baths and showers too.
+You can add under sink and shower filters for a reasonable price if a whole-house filter isn't possible for whatever reason.
 Avoid herbicides and pesticides.

 High sulfur foods like broccoli can help.
-Also alcohol intake will put more stress on your glutathione system.
+Also, alcohol intake will put more stress on your glutathione system.

 Glutathione can be administered via an IV drip.
 That is appropriate for serious conditions and for those with the resources.

 Supplements can also be used.
-You will find glutathione in one form or other in capsules but the research is mixed to show that this can increase intracellular glutathione.
-We don’t recommend this unless it is in liquid, liposomal form.
+You will find glutathione in one form or other in capsules, but the research is mixed to show that this can increase intracellular glutathione.
+We don't recommend this unless it is in liquid, liposomal form.

 A better bet to raise intracellular glutathione is NAC (n-acetyl cysteine) along with ALA (alpha lipoic acid).
 Many people will want to take 2000 mg per day or so of NAC and 1000 mg or so of ALA.
 Again, each person will have their own requirements.
 We can help if you have questions.
 BetterGenix NAC.